Marketing the NU Experience

 - Web Project Brief Form

 The timeline document shows you how long you can expect your project to take.
-As you review them realize that six people produce all externally facing communications for the entire University.
+As you review them realize that eight people produce all externally facing communications for the entire University.
 On any given month, we are juggling hundreds of projects—many which are on hard deadlines.
 We can’t drop everything to fulfill a late request so be sure to build in plenty of time to complete your project, or it may not get done.
 We aim to please, but not at the expense of quality or of others who’ve respected the timeline.

 The Eagle website (http://eagle.northwestu.edu) is maintained by the Information Technology Department and requests or concerns should be directed to email@example.com.